srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     12/27/2019 8:51:32 PM > Sending CONTAINER message: {"temperature":21.811727088543286,"humidity":50.0}
     ```

-1. Leave the **DeviceSimulation** app running for the remaining duration of this lab.
+1. Leave the **ContainerSimulation** app running for the remaining duration of this lab.

     This will ensure device telemetry from the three devices (Container, Truck, and Airplane) is being sent to Azure IoT Hub.

-1. After the **DeviceSimulation** app has been running for 30 seconds, you will see a message telling you that the **Container** device is changing transport methods.
+1. After the **ContainerSimulation** app has been running for 30 seconds, you will see a message telling you that the **Container** device is changing transport methods.

     The transport method will change between **Truck** and **Airplane** every 30 seconds.
 The **Terminal** output will look like the following when this happens: